 Call us at 905-842-1411 if you would like to discuss this option, or receive a brochure regarding available frozen foods.

-Oakville Meals on Wheels appreciates feedback, and recognizes that all complaints or appeals must be addressed by the agency in an appropriate and timely manner.
+Oakville Meals on Wheels appreciates feedback, and we are committed to addressing all feedback and complaints in an appropriate and timely manner.

-Anyone with a complaint (clients, family members, volunteers, or staff) is encouraged to bring his or her complaint or comment forward either verbally to a staff member or in writing to the Executive Director.
-Complaints will be dealt with promptly, and within three business days of receipt.
+Anyone with a complaint (clients, family members, volunteers, or staff) is encouraged to bring that forward either verbally to a staff member or in writing to our Director, Client Services.

-All complaints will be dealt with in a courteous and respectful manner, allowing the individual to express his or her concerns prior to receiving a response.
-The staff member, receiving the complaint, will initially address all complaints from clients, family members, staff or volunteers.
+All complaints will be dealt with promptly and in a courteous and respectful manner, allowing the individual to express their concerns prior to receiving a response.

-If a staff member receives the complaint, he or she will record the complaint, attempt to resolve it, and report it to the Executive Director.
-If the staff member does not resolve the complaint, the Executive Director will investigate the facts, speak to all involved parties and decide on a resolution.
+If another staff member or volunteer receives the complaint first, they will record the complaint, attempt to resolve it, and report it to the Director, Client Services.
+If the staff member does not resolve the complaint, the Director, Client Services will investigate the facts, speak to all involved parties and decide on a resolution.
 All such details will be logged in the complainant’s file.

-Complaints that cannot be resolved by the Executive Director will be referred to the Board of Directors for resolution.
+Complaints that cannot be resolved by the Director, Client Services will be referred to the Board of Directors for resolution.
 In the case of a complaint or appeal request from a Volunteer, the issue may be referred to the Board representative for Volunteers or an ad hoc subcommittee of Board members representing Volunteers.

-Clients and/or family members who feel that the Executive Director has not satisfactorily addressed their complaints may appeal the decision by writing to the Board of Directors and/or the LHIN or the Ministry of Health and Long Term Care.
+Clients and/or family members who feel that the Director, Client Services has not satisfactorily addressed their complaint may appeal the decision by writing to the Board of Directors.

 Clients will be provided with a copy of this complaint procedure at the start of service.